jmorris107/Google-Books-Search/README.md

 # Usage
-💻 Open [Heroku](https://google-books-search-jennifer.herokuapp.com/) link, click Add excercise, choose excercise type, enter the displayed items, and then click "Add exercise" if you want to add an another exercise, or "complete."
-To check your record, click "Dashboard" right above of the page next to the"Fitness Tracker."
+💻 Open [Heroku](https://google-books-search-jennifer.herokuapp.com/) link, write a word about the title or author of the book and click "Search."
+When you find the book you want, click "Save" to save it to the Saved page.
 To run this app via VS code, run <code>npm start</code>, and go http://localhost:3000.

 ![Google Books Search](GoogleBooks.gif)